gaurav-chawla1714/nw-tracker-bot/README.md

 - Parse Fidelity account view xslx to update holdings.
 Use pandas to parse excel file.
 - Better names of files (utils?)
 - Integrate custom exceptions more, including messages.
 Integrate on read commands as well.
+- Custom indexes on Firestore database for date field, to allow for quick range calculation.

 ## Backlog:
 - Date picking functionality